-- Treat your health care professionals with respect - 2.
-Ensure other household members and visitors to your home treat your health care professionals with respect - 3.
-Never abuse your health care professionals.
+- 1. Treat your health care professionals with respect - 2.
+Ensure other household members and visitors to your home treat your health care professionals with respect - Never abuse your health care professionals.
 Abuse includes threats, yelling, hitting or making sexual or humiliating remarks.
 Do not allow any household member or visitor to abuse your health care professionals - 4.
 Participate in your care - 5.
-Refrain from smoking or vaping tobacco, marijuana, or any other substance while CarePartners health care professionals are in your home - 6.
-Ensure your home is free from hazards that might cause injury.
-This includes putting all pets in another room behind a closed door while CarePartners health care professionals are in your home - 7.
-Ensure your driveway, walkway and stairs are safe and free of snow or ice - Be available at the scheduled time or notify CarePartners of your need for an alternate visit time - 9.
+Refrain from smoking tobacco or any other substance while CarePartners health care professionals are in your home - 6.
+Put all pets in another room behind a closed door while CarePartners health care professionals are in your home - 7.
+Ensure your driveway, walkway and stairs are safe and free of snow or ice - 8.
+Be available at the scheduled time or notify CarePartners of your need for an alternate visit time - 9.
 Always obtain the consent of the health care professional before photographing or videotaping

-Please note that our employees are professionals and they are not allowed to:
+Please note that our workers are professionals and they are not allowed to: